jamesmontemagno/InAppBillingPlugin/docs/CheckAndRestorePurchases.md

 When you make a call to restore a purchase it will prompt for the user to sign in if they haven't yet, so take that into consideration.

-Note, that on iOS this will only return your non-consumables, consumables are not tracked at all and your app should handle these situations
+Note, that on iOS this will only return your non-consumables, consumables that have already been `finished` are not tracked at all and your app should handle these situations.

+On iOS, we auto finish all transactions when you get purchases.
+If you have any consumables you should pass in a `List<string>` with ids that you do not want finished.

 Example:
 ```csharp